 In choosing vendors that meet the specified criteria, you will have identified overlapping providers such that if one vendor begins to slip, experience financial difficulties or (knock on wood!) goes out of business, a second vendor can pick up the slack while you qualify a new one

-Ask for Deposits
+8. Ask for Deposits

 Always ask for deposits when catering or hosting a large event.
-Set this money aside until the date of the event, as you will be required to return at least a portion of it is canceled.
+Set this money aside until the date of the event, as you will be required to return at least a portion if it is canceled.

-Always use updated processing equipment to enhance efficiency and transaction security.
+Always use updated payment processing equipment to enhance efficiency and transaction security.
 You could be losing hundreds of customers for fear of credit card fraud if you do not start adopting better payment processing equipment.

 If your processing machines are already a year old, then it definitely needs to be updated, know that new security technologies are continuously evolving, and you need to make an effort to keep up with the times; otherwise, you may lose the confidence of your customers.

-You want to double-check that invoices and bills were paid, the correct amounts were recorded, and that all numbers make sense.
 If you don’t make time for bookkeeping, you will lose financial control over the business.
 Plus, tax season will become a huge headache.
 With up-to-date and accurate books, you can generate valuable spending reports and be in charge.